mustafamusse/Randoop-tutorial/randoof-tutorial/step3.md

       return message;
 }}`{{copy}}

-These are the functions that we are going to be generating randoop tests for, they can be as simple as these or more complex.
+These are the functions that we are going to be generating Randoop tests for, they can be as simple as these or more complex.
 You can write your own functions and test if you would like that aswell.

 Now we need to compile the file that we have created, this can be done with the following command.
 `javac Message.java`{{execute}}